adam10603/ChatScraper/README.md

 Rulsets can also contain a special rule that matches everything.
 This rule is a single `*` character.
 Wildcards are **not** supported in rulesets in general, however, this special rule exists to enable rulesets that only contain negative rules.
 A set of negative-only rules would otherwise not show any results.

 Positive rules can be marked "standalone" with an `=` prefix.
 These will only produce a match if the word is **not** a part of a bigger word.
 This means it can only be surrounded by whitespaces, characters like `?` `.` `,` etc, or the start/end of the string.
-For example this is useful if searching for the streamer's name which also happens to be their emote prefix.
+For example this can be useful is a search term is also an emote prefix.

 #### Example Rulesets